Latrigg from Keswick

 The return

-The loop descends by a different line, dropping through the lower fields and lanes back towards Keswick, with the option to extend along the old railway path beside the river if you want a few more easy kilometres.
+The return descends broadly the way you came, back towards Keswick, with the option to extend along the old railway path beside the river if you want a few more easy kilometres.
 The whole route is straightforward to follow in any reasonable weather.

 Why it works